sicknarf/Project-4/README.md

 # edithub

-Welcome to edithub! edithub is a space where content creators can post videos, and video editors can sign up for gigs that content creators have posted.
+Welcome to edithub! edithub is a space where content creators can post videos, and video editors can sign up for gigs that content creators have posted. [live link here](https://edithub.herokuapp.com/)

 _______